Cat and Kitten Insurance

 Our cats give us a huge amount of enjoyment, as well as being our steadfast companions.
-So when they make us worry – for example, if they get lost or become ill – you want to have a good cat insurance policy in place to make sure they get all the help they need.
+So, when they make us worry you want to have a good cat insurance policy in place to make sure they get all the help they need.
 After all, money is the last thing you want to think about if your cat is ill, lost or stolen.

 You could chat to your vet about the types of insurance for cats that your pet might benefit from, and we’ve made a list of some general things to help you out too.
 Knowing how to choose pet insurance can be a little tricky, but once it’s done nothing beats the peace of mind you get from knowing your cat is in good hands!

-The company should be happy to answer questions, and the people you talk to friendly and helpful.
-Remember that you might need to call them at a difficult time, so you should feel that they are approachable.
+They should be easy to contact and offer a good, simple and straightforward service.
+Don’t forget to check opening times and if they have live chat, email or if all contact is via phone.
+Additionally, make sure that they’re happy to answer any questions and the people you talk to should be friendly and helpful.
+Remember that you might need to call them at a difficult time, so you need to feel like they are approachable.

 You’ll probably end up looking at all kinds of policies – and it can be difficult to choose between them if they all start to look the same!
 To help you out, here are the main things you might want to consider when choosing insurance for cats.